Ishtar (singer): Solo career

-In 2005, Ishtar joins a gypsy band called CHANELAS and together they release an album called RAGGA BOOM which contains two international hits.
-Ragga Boom, and another hit in which she reprises the song SAWAH by Egyptian singer Abd El Halim Hafez in a reggae style in which she collaborates with rapper Jimmy Sissoko.
-A song that entered the charts in the Arab world from the first week and maintained its position in first place for 3 months on the ROTANA music channel.
+In 2005, Ishtar joins a gypsy band called Chanelas and together they release an album called "Ragga Boom" which contains two international hits: "Ragga Boom", and the hit "Habibi (Sawah)" in which she reprises the song "Sawah" by Egyptian singer Abdel Halim Hafez in a reggae style in which she collaborates with rapper Jimmy Sissoko.
+The latter entered the charts in the Arab world from the first week and maintained its position in first place for 3 months on the Rotana music channel.
 In 2007, Ishtar gives birth to her twins Shira and Levi and takes a one-year break from the stage.
-In 2009, she released a duet with Kobi Peretz called "Together", which won To great success and the Big Apple Music Award.
-In 2011, she performs the version of the song together in Russian with the tenor singer NICOLAI BASKOV, a song that becomes a success in countries such as Russia, Uzbekistan, Dagestan and Azerbaijan.
+In 2009, she released a duet with Kobi Peretz called "Yahad" (Together), which won To great success and the Big Apple Music Award.
+In 2011, she performs the version of the song together in Russian with the tenor singer Nicolai Baskov, a song that becomes a success in countries such as Russia, Uzbekistan, Dagestan and Azerbaijan.
 Ishtar is invited to perform in these countries and achieves great success.
-That year, she released a song called "The Light", which she herself was also a co-composer of and is coming to tour Israel.
+That year, she released a song called "Haor" (The Light), which she herself was also a co-composer of and is coming to tour Israel.
 Ishtar played a central role in Benny Torati's film, "Ballade for the Weeping Spring" which was released in 2012.
 In it, she plays a disabled singer and performs the film's theme song.
 Ishtar continues to perform in the United States and collaborates on stage with well-known stars such as Lionel Richie and David Foster.
-In 2012, Ishtar records her album 7, which features the American super producer SEVEN AURELIUS, who is responsible for producing the song Lady revolver.
-In 2014, she participated in In the series "6 Mothers" alongside other celebrities.
-In 2016, Ishtar signed a collaboration with the television and production company TF1, which led to the production of the album "baila" and its first single is "A PARIS", written by Doron Medley.
+In 2012, Ishtar records her album "7", which features the American super producer Seven Aurelius, who is responsible for producing the song "Lady Revolver".
+In 2014, she participated in the series "6 Mothers" alongside other celebrities.
+In 2016, Ishtar signed a collaboration with the television and production company TF1, which led to the production of the album "Baila" and its first single is "À Paris", written by Doron Medley.
 The album was a success and reached number 5 on the French charts within a week.
 In 2018, Ishtar returned to live in Israel with her family.

-In 2024, for the first time in 6 years, Ishtar released the song "Child (L'Enfant)".
-The song, which is a mix of Hebrew and French, was written and composed by Ishtar, Or Milstock and Omri Kasten[1].
-And was written inspired by October 7.
+In 2024, for the first time in six years, Ishtar released the song "Child (L'Enfant)".
+The song, which is a mix of Hebrew and French, was written and composed by Ishtar, Or Milstock and Omri Kasten and was written inspired by October 7.
 A song that expresses hope and rebuilding.